 We recommend putting careful thought on the design of a good voice dialog on Alexa before proceeding with the actual writing of the script.
 For starters, think through the type of emotions you want the skill to evoke, as well as how to concisely communicate the content of your skill.

 More resources on how to design for voice can be found on the Alexa docs.

 Alexa makes use of an intent-based voice user interface.
 This means that spoken phrases are mapped to the phrases' meanings, known as intents.
 Upon receiving an intent from the user, Dexter executes on the actions required of that intent and returns back the expected response to Alexa.

 In simpler terms, if a user asks Alexa for the weather:

-Alexa ask "weather skill" for today's weather in Brooklyn.
-This phrase may map to an intent called
+Alexa ask "weather skill" for today's weather in Brooklyn, this phrase may translate to an intent called

 GetWeatherIntent.
 A sample Dexter bot script might include a trigger that matches this intent and an associated response that you want the Alexa skill to say:

-Using the intent in place of keywords is one of a few changes needed to craft a bot script on Dexter that works for Alexa skills.
+Using the intent in place of keywords is one of the key differences to understand before crafting a bot script on Dexter that works for Alexa skills.

 To learn more about how to write an Alexa skill with Dexter, read our guide to Writing on Alexa.